-Opponents say it could be abused, with relatives pulling the plug on those unable to give their consent in order to gain financially, or hospitals using it as an excuse to free up hospital beds.
+Opponents say it could be abused, with relatives pulling the plug on those unable to give their consent for financial gain, or hospitals using it to free up hospital beds.

 What is assisted dying?

-What are the UK laws surrounding assisted dying?
+What are the UK laws on assisted dying?

 Euthanasia and assisted suicide are both illegal.
-Assisted suicide is pubishable by up to 14 years in prison, while the maximum penalty for euthanasia is life imprisonment.
+Assisted suicide is punishable by up to 14 years in prison, while the maximum penalty for euthanasia is life imprisonment.

 Where is assisted dying legal?

-Some of the specific circumstances under which it is permitted include if someone was experiencing unbearable suffering, with no hope of getting better.
+Some of the specific circumstances under which it is permitted include if someone is experiencing unbearable suffering, with no hope of getting better.

 The laws and specific circumstances vary from country to country.